Minimum Requirements for Sisense in Linux Environments

 - 80

-The following inbound and outbound ports must be open in the server's firewall before the installation.
-In the table below:
+The inbound and outbound ports listed in the table below must be open in the server firewall before installation.

 -

-Same security group means that, for an internal cluster, all of the Kubernetes nodes need to open those ports to any other Kubernetes nodes within the cluster.
+Same security group - For an internal cluster, all of the Kubernetes nodes need to open those ports to any other Kubernetes nodes within the cluster.

 -

-Customer IP Address means that those ports should be accessible from outside the cluster, in order to use the application.
+Customer IP Address - The ports should be accessible from outside the cluster in order to use the application.
 The customer can set the IP scope level, that is, who is able to access the network.

 Namespaces | TCP/UDP | Ports | Source |